ozyurtf/cpu-scheduler/README.md

 2) the amount of time a process/thread holds the lock *(if a process hold the lock very short time, the probability of lock contention decreases)*
 3) number of processes/threads that acquired the lock *(as the number of processes that want to acquire the lock increases, the probability of lock contention increases)*

-If the lock contention is low, this means that the length of time a process/thread spends to wait for the lock variable to be available is low.
-In other words, processes/threads don't wait too much and in that kind of scenario, TSL might be a good solution.
+**If** the **lock contention** is **low**, this means that the **length of time a process/thread spends to wait for the lock variable to be available is low**.
+In other words, **processes/threads don't wait too much** and in that kind of scenario, **TSL might be a solution** because in TSL, we just check if the lock is available or not.
+If it is available, it is locked and the process enters its critical region.
+If it is not, the process waits until the lock variable becomes available.

 Until now, we used lock variable to ensure that only one process can occupy the critical region at a time.
 We can do this with methods other than a simple lock variable as well.